 Help for businesses

 The Dutch government is taking a series of measures to help businesses that are facing serious challenges due to the coronavirus outbreak.
 Measures include a scheme to facilitate the reduction of working hours, the Tax Administration allowing businesses to postpone tax payments, and the Ministry of Economic Affairs and Climate Policy extending the loan guarantee scheme for SMEs.
 These measures make borrowing money easier for businesses in industries such as hospitality and travel that are suffering because customers stay away or they have had to close temporarily.
-Businesses can get further details on the possibilities from the advice team at the Chamber of Commerce.
+Businesses can get further details on the possibilities at Rijksoverheid.nl-site.

 Put up our posters or graphics